 The Program's core faculty meets regularly (two to three times per month) and discusses any points of concern noted by core and non-core faculty.
-The student's grades, performance indicators, and dispositions and skills reviews are taken into account to determine if problem has been identified previously.
-Issues of concern will be addressed with student upon review of their Dispositions and Skills.
-If problem is serious (requiring immediate action) and/or pervasive, the Academic Performance and Professionalism Warning (APPW) process will be initiated.
-The process operates as follows:
+The student's grades, performance indicators, and dispositions and skills reviews are taken into account to determine if problem has been identified

 - The faculty member completes the APPW form describing the concerns and indicating potential strategies and solutions to resolve the problem. - A conference between the student and two faculty members is required to complete the APPW form.
 During the conference, the parties will discuss the student's understanding of the concerns, generate potential solutions, and agree upon a course of action.
 The APPW contract will be signed by the student and faculty members.
-If the student fails to respond or attend a conference, the two faculty members will complete the form and notify the student via certified mail.
+If the student fails to respond or attend a conference, the two faculty members will complete the form and notify the student via certified mail. - The completed form is submitted to the associate dean, the student and The Dean of Students. - Any student receiving two notices through this process may be considered for dismissal from the COE. - Except in an unusually severe or critical situation (e.g., plagiarism, cheating, threat of harm to others, etc.), no single retention notice will result in a student being dismissed from the program. - These notices do not become part of a student's permanent academic record.